About Durable Medical Equipment: Shower and Bathtub Accessories

 Figure 4.
 Shower chair without back or arm

-A shower chair does not need to be installed.
+You do not need to install a shower chair.
 To use it, place it in the shower.
 If it has suction cups, make sure they stick to the shower floor before you use the chair.

 Figure 5.
 Transfer tub bench